Avocados, avocado oil and cellulite: facts and myths

 On the other hand, any fat consumed in high quantities will always result to the accumulation of fat in the body, unless it is oxidised for energy via exercise or via lots of everyday movement.

-By the time the body becomes overweight or obese, we are moving into compromised health territory, especially if the fat gets accumulated in the stomach area: deep stomach fat (visceral fat) is well-known to cause inflammation and be a risk factor of heart disease.
+By the time the body becomes overweight or obese, we are moving into compromised health territory, especially if the fat gets accumulated in the stomach area.
+Deep stomach fat (visceral fat) is well-known to cause inflammation and be a risk factor of heart disease.

 Cellulite is never healthy